Wednesday, 30 March 2016

 Cut the drumsticks lengthwise.
 Peel off the skin lightly, the flesh should be intact.

 Peel and cut the potatoes lengthwise too.
 Wash and apply salt n turmeric.
+I keep the skin on for this recipe.

 Add the drumsticks and potato pieces.
 Stir well and cover.
 Let cook for 3-4 minutes.